Max Boot: Political beliefs

-In an opinion piece for Foreign Policy in September 2017, Max Boot outlined his political views as follows: "I am socially liberal: I am pro-LGBTQ rights, pro-abortion rights, pro-immigration.
+In an opinion piece for Foreign Policy in September 2017, Boot outlined his political views as follows: "I am socially liberal: I am pro-LGBTQ rights, pro-abortion rights, pro-immigration.
 I am fiscally conservative: I think we need to reduce the deficit and get entitlement spending under control.
 I am pro-environment: I think that climate change is a major threat that we need to address.
 I am pro-free trade: I think we should be concluding new trade treaties rather than pulling out of old ones.
 I am strong on defense: I think we need to beef up our military to cope with multiple enemies.
 And I am very much in favor of America acting as a world leader: I believe it is in our own self-interest to promote and defend freedom and free markets as we have been doing in one form or another since at least 1898."

 In December 2017, also in Foreign Policy, Boot wrote that recent events—particularly since the 2016 election of Donald Trump as president—had caused him to rethink some of his previous views concerning the existence of white privilege and male privilege.
 "In the last few years, in particular, it has become impossible for me to deny the reality of discrimination, harassment, even violence that people of color and women continue to experience in modern-day America from a power structure that remains for the most part in the hands of straight, white males.
 People like me, in other words.
 Whether I realize it or not, I have benefited from my skin color and my gender—and those of a different gender or sexuality or skin color have suffered because of it."

+Boot is a member of the advisory board of Renew Democracy Initiative, a non-partisan organization founded in 2017.

-In March 2019, Boot proposed to retire the neoconservative label, saying that the term "neocon thinking" is falsely associated with the advocacy of the US invasion and occupation of Iraq:
+In March 2019, Boot proposed to retire the neoconservative label, saying that the term "neocon thinking" is falsely associated with the advocacy of the United States invasion and occupation of Iraq:

 The misuse of the "neocon" label reached an absurd extreme in a Post op-ed by Rep. Ro Khanna (D-Calif.), [who wrote:] "I have been consistent of talking about the neocon thinking that led to the Iraq blunder and what followed."
 That actually isn't much of an improvement, because Khanna is repeating the canard that neocons were responsible for the Iraq War.

 Boot is a proponent of perpetual deployment: